-Okay, I must confess: I may have slightly mislead you with a the title.
+Okay, I must confess: I may have slightly misled you with a the title.
 Clickbaited, you could say, in order to entice you into what I have to say.
 However, it’s a half-truth, and I want to explain why.
 A fair warning though: it’s about to get super ranty up in here.

 I woke up two hours before my alarm.
 It happens sometimes, usually when I’ve had too much caffeine the day before, and my body can’t fully relax.
 Lately though, I’ve been waking up earlier due to a sinking feeling in my chest.
 An emotional anchor, a grieving.